stephnaval/StephNaval/README.md

 - 👋 Hi, I’m @StephNaval
 - 👀 I’m interested in mental health, business, startup, advocacies and social impact
 - 🌱 I’m currently learning about web development!
-- 💞️ I’m looking to collaborate with other developers to build technologies that improve mental healthcare accessibility
+- 💞️ I’m looking to collaborate with other developers to build technologies that improve mental healthcare quality and accessibility
 - 📫 Let's connect!
 Please feel free to message me through steph@empath.ph

 <!---